LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 .. type:: xml_document

 .. member:: xml_document->createElement(tagName::string)::xml_element
-.. member:: xml_document->createElementNS(namespaceURI::string, qualifiedName::string)::xml_element
+.. member:: xml_document->createElementNS(nsUri::string, qualifiedName::string)::xml_element

    The first version creates a new element node without a namespace.
 The second version permits a namespace to be specified.

 .. member:: xml_document->createAttribute(name::string)::xml_attr
-.. member:: xml_document->createAttributeNS(namespaceURI::string, qualifiedName::string)::xml_attr
+.. member:: xml_document->createAttributeNS(nsUri::string, qualifiedName::string)::xml_attr

    The first version creates a new attribute without a namespace.
 The second version permits a namespace to be specified.